-Sergej Milinkovic-Savic Childhood Story Plus Untold Biography Facts- The Slip
+Sergej Milinkovic-Savic Biography – The Slip:

-Immediately after his desicion, little Sergey himself started kicking at the “Reds” in Graz.
+Immediately after his decision, little Sergey himself started kicking at the “Reds” in Graz.
 After a short time, he was enrolled in the rooster of the youth academy in Novi Sad.

 I also convince his coach of his skill.
 Because that’s how you need to do if you want to break through and become a winner.

 Thanks to his dad, Sergej found his form and things started turning around.
 After training with his youth club, Nikola Milinković still took his son to a small field near their house for supplementary and personalized training.

-Sergej’s first impression with the ball led to fans calling him “earthquake“ because of the way he took the ball as if it was like a “tsunami“.
+Sergej’s first impression of the ball led to fans calling him “earthquake“ because of the way he took the ball as if it was like a “tsunami“.

-Such performance followed him to Grazer AK (Austrian sports club) and Vojvodina, a club in his native homeland, Serbia where he ended his youth career.
+Such performance followed him to Grazer AK (Austrian sports club) and Vojvodina, a club in his native homeland, Serbia, where he ended his youth career.

 Milinković-Savić came through the youth academy of Vojvodina.
 He is one of the midfielders who emerged from the youth squad that won two consecutive national youth championship titles, alongside Mijat Gaćinović and Nebojša Kosović

-This was the moment when he, his brother and other notable Serbians (eg Alekandar Mitrovic) won the gold medal title at the 2013 UEFA Under-19 Championship.
+This was the moment when he, his brother, and other notable Serbians (eg Aleksandar Mitrovic) won the gold medal title at the 2013 UEFA Under-19 Championship.

-Sergej Milinkovic-Savic Childhood Story Plus Untold Biography Facts- Rise to Fame
+Sergej Milinkovic-Savic Biography – Rise to Fame:

 At the club, he was given a number 20 shirt after being told shirt 21 (his best shirt number) wasn’t available.

-Jersey 21 was worn because of Zinedine Zidane, his childhood hero who also wore similar shirt number during the period he rose to fame in Juventus.
+Jersey 21 was worn because of Zinedine Zidane, his childhood hero who also wore a similar shirt number during the period he rose to fame in Juventus.

 Speaking about his Idol, Sergej once said;

 He got to know him personally and obviously got bewitched by him as a young footballer.

-This was the first time Sergej saw his hero Zizou together with Figo, Makelele, Morientes and Solari.
-While playing for Lazio, Sergej got the nickname “The Sergent” thanks to his goal celebration style.
+This was the first time Sergej saw his hero Zizou together with Figo, Makelele, Morientes, and Solari.
+While playing for Lazio, Sergej got the nickname “The Sergent” thanks to his goal-celebration style.